ivganev/QR-decomposition-radial-NNs/README.md

 # The QR Decomposition for radial neural networks

-This repository accompanies the paper "The QR decomposition for radial neural networks".
+This repository accompanies the paper "The QR decomposition for radial neural networks" (http://arxiv.org/abs/2107.02550).

 ## The file source.py